Last updated on January 16th, 2023

 “Jesus wept.
 Then said the Jews, Behold how he loved him!
 And some of them said, Could not this man, which opened the eyes of the blind, have caused that even this man should not have died?” – John v 35-27

 Many people who interpret this chapter claim that Jesus is distressed at seeing Mary and the Jews so upset, or that he is angry that death claimed someone he loved.
 This doesn’t make sense, especially as he had previously stated his gladness at Lazarus’ death, as his resurrection would be a boost to their faith.
-Also, he was only a moment away from raising Lazarus from the dead: how could Jesus be upset knowing that the present sorrow of the people will be replaced by overwhelming joy, having their beloved brother back with them, and seeing the power of God achieving the impossible?

 It would be like getting upset to see a poor person crying due to their needs when you are bringing them news that they have just become a millionaire: in this situation, wouldn’t one find it hard to contain one’s excitement, knowing that the person would soon be filled with joy, and their despair over?
 Perhaps an emotional tear may be shed in this situation, but one would not feel indignation or be troubled.